juvalen/mb-checker/DOCKER.md

 Gather other Chrome bookmark file locations for other Linux distributions

-Provide it the format of a Chrome extension, like "Bookmarks clean up" one
+Code it as a Chrome extension, like "Bookmarks clean up" one

 ## Author